scaphold-io/scaphold-docs/docs/coredata/mutations.md

 }
 ```

-> Notice the nested `group` field in the input variable
+Notice the nested `group` field in the input variable:

 ```
 {